LudumDare/.github/profile/README.md

 Ludum Dare is an online event where we challenge you to create a game from scratch in a weekend.
 We've been around since 2002.

+If you're a user, you can find our support page here: https://ludumdare.com/support

+If you're looking to help-out by reporting a bug or contributing a change or fix, then you've come to the right place! :smile:

 If you've been here before and things look different, don't be alarmed!
 Everything is still here (and more), we've just reorganized.

+## The Ludum Dare websites
 Ludum Dare runs on two websites:

 * [ludumdare.com](https://ludumdare.com) - the information website (Rules, FAQ, etc)